-This project will make safety improvements at the at-grade railroad crossing in downtown Framingham, where the MBTA Framingham/Worcester Line crosses over Route 126.
+This project will make safety improvements at the at-grade railroad crossing in downtown Framingham, where the MBTA Framingham/Worcester commuter rail line crosses over Route 126.
 This location was identified as a 2017-2019 all-mode crash cluster and a 2010-2019 pedestrian crash cluster, making it a high-priority safety improvement location.